jake6801/Multi_Thread_Scheduling/README.txt

 - mts has no deadlock or livelock so the simulation can complete within 1 minute
 - mts follows all rules of priority and scheduling to ensure trains cross in the correct order
 - mts uses threads to complete this train scheduling and ensures synchronization using mutexes and conditional variables
+- from the provided input.txt file the estimated run time is 1.3 seconds to execute